 1666 1st Ave N, Fargo, ND

-In full transparency, I typically don’t like beer BUT I do love sours and unique buildings which made Drekker Brewing Co. my kind of brewery.
+In full transparency, I typically don’t like beer, BUT I love sours and unique buildings, which made Drekker Brewing Co. my kind of brewery.

-Drekker Brewing Co. was also recommended with affection from just about every local that we met during our visit.
-We shared their enthusiasm after our experience.
+Almost every local we met during our visit recommended Drekker Brewing Co., and we shared their enthusiasm after our experience.

-We visited during a windy/raining evening but I’m sure that the outdoor space is very popular on warm days.
+We visited during a windy/rainy evening, but I’m sure the outdoor space is popular on warm days.
 The outdoor space is also pet-friendly.

 The building dates back to the late 1800s and was formerly used for rail car storage.
 Notice the original arches where the trains passed through.